${\rm SL}_2$ quantum trace in quantum Teichm\"uller theory via writhe: Introduction

 \subsection{Another quantization using Gabella quantum holonomy}

-Gabella \cite{G} constructed for every oriented simple loop $\gamma$ in $\fS$ a {\em quantum holonomy} $\GH\in \TT$.
+Gabella \cite{G} constructed, for every oriented simple loop $\gamma$ in $\fS$, a {\em quantum holonomy} $\GH\in \TT$.
 Gabella's construction works for general Lie groups ${\rm SL}_N$, where the algebra $\TT$ is replaced by the Fock-Goncharov quantum moduli space.
-The construction is based on works of Gaiotto, Moore, Neitzke, Galakhov, Longhi, and others \cite{G09} \cite{GMN11} \cite{GMN13} \cite{GMN14} \cite{GLM}, which give a correspondence between the ${\rm GL}_N$ holonomies for the surface $\frak{S}$ and the abelian ${\rm GL}_1$ holonomies for certain $N$-fold branched cover of $\frak{S}$.
-Building on these works, and combining with the idea of Bonahon-Wong about going to three dimensions, Gabella constructed the quantum holonomy $\GH$.
+The construction is based on works of Gaiotto, Moore and Neitzke \cite{G09, GMN11, GMN13, GMN14} and Galakhov, Longhi and Moore \cite{GLM}, which give a correspondence between the ${\rm GL}_N$ holonomies for the surface $\frak{S}$ and the abelian ${\rm GL}_1$ holonomies for certain $N$-fold branched covers of $\frak{S}$.
+Building on these works, and combining with the idea of Bonahon and Wong about going to three dimensions, Gabella constructed the quantum holonomy $\GH$.
 In this paper we focus only on the case $N=2$.

 \vs